Today, Baby Boomers make up a large proportion of our nation’s skilled trades workers, and they’re either retiring or plan to soon.

 This wouldn’t be a problem if enough younger workers replaced them, but that hasn’t been the case.

 Workers aged 25 to 44 years old have largely opted to pursue other career paths, which may be one reason why Millennials (ages 23-38) have racked up so much college debt that they have to wait longer to buy homes.
 Their move away from the construction and manufacturing industries has contributed to a skilled trades labor shortage in the U.S.

-This trend could be set to reverse soon, though, as more and more members of Generation Z (ages 7-22) enter the workforce.
+This trend could be set to reverse soon, though, as the oldest members of Generation Z turn 22 and enter the workforce.

 Discover why Gen Z might help meet demand for skilled craftspeople in the coming years in this article.

 Have You Considered a Career in Welding or HVAC?

 Fill out the form to recieve a no obligation info packet.